migmolrod/browser-dashboard-pwa/docs/docs/requirements/overview.md

 ## Scope

 This document covers the requirements for the Browser Dashboard PWA project.
-This isn't limited to the functional requirements but also includes non-functional requirements, and business requirements, as well as mapping the functional requirements into user stories.
+This isn't limited to the functional requirements but also includes business requirements, non-functional requirements, and system requirements.

+It will also map the functional requirements into user stories.
 For these, the language of choice is **Gherkin** with **English** as the natural language.

+The requirements will be divided into categories that match the [bounded contexts](../domain/bounded-contexts) defined in the DMD.
+Or in a general category when they are transversal and not bind to a specific context.

 The content is limited to these requirements and their mapping into a complete specification; implementation and technical details are addressed in later sections.